 My name is Vicky Pham-Le.
-A mother of two and wife of one (heh heh).
-In 2014, I quit the 9 to 5 to focus on the more important parts of my life, raising my children and taking care of my family.
+A mother of two and wife of one.
+In 2014, I quit the 9-to-5 rat race to focus on the more important parts of my life, raising my children and taking care of my family.
 In between being a master hide-and-seeker and boo-boo kisser, I spend my spare time in the kitchen.

-I love trying new recipes and tasting new foods.
-I particularly enjoy traditional Vietnamese cooking.
+I love trying new recipes and eating good food, particularly traditional Vietnamese home cooking.
 Vietnamese cuisine beautifully encompasses sweet, sour and savory.
 Its reliance to fresh herbs and vegetables makes it one of the healthiest cuisines in the world, and the cuisine that I strive to keep alive in my kitchen.

 I learned how to cook from the least likely of people, my mother-in-law.
 She pushed cooking on me and initially, I had little interest.
-I believed her strategy was to teach me all that she knew so I wouldn't starve her newly-wedded son.
-You wouldn't believe how much culinary information I retained despite being uninterested.
+I strongly believed she taught me so I wouldn't starve her newly-wedded son who at the time was still very much “culinary pampered.”
+You wouldn't believe how much culinary information I retained despite being uninterested and unmotivated.

 I now find cooking a very joyful experience.
-It's the time in the day when I can shut out the world and bring raw materials together to make something edible and delicious (most times).
+It's the time in the day when I can shut out the world and bring raw materials together to make something edible and delicious.
 Either learning from my many mistakes or I enjoying good food, I continue to add new knowledge to my culinary repertoire.

 What I strive for this blog is to document some of my favorite traditional Vietnamese dishes.
-The goal is quantify “a dash of this” and a “dash of that” from traditional family cooking into recipes so that they can be accessible by anyone.
+The goal is quantify “a dash of this” and a “dash of that” from traditional family home cooking into recipes so that they can be accessible to anyone who’s willing to learn.
 Aside from traditional Vietnamese food, I also document recipes from other backgrounds that I just simply want to try and share.

-This blog is my own personal collection of recipes that I can access from anywhere to reference back to my notes.
-Hopefully this blog serves the same purpose for others, or at least, inspire people to get in the kitchen and make something delicious.
+This blog is my own personal collection of recipes that I can access from anywhere to reference my notes.
+Hopefully this blog serves the same purpose for others, or at least, inspire people to get in the kitchen and make something delicious. -Vicky